Enmity07/PluginEditor/README.md

 meantime while I’m working on it, feel free to use it for reference, or to copy.
 It will eventually become a private repo, however.

+## Installation Instructions
+1. Make sure you're using UE4 version is 4.27.
+2. Create a new project.
+3. Inside the directory for your new project, create a folder called Plugins, with an uppercase P.
+4. Copy the NAI directory, located in the Plugins folder of this repo, into your projects newly created Plugins folder.
+5. Restart/Open the engine.
+6. From within Unreal, open up the Plugins window, then search for "N-AI", with the hyphen.
+7. Enable the Plugin, then restart the engine.
+8.
+## Usage
+_*Todo_

+##Licence
+This Plugin uses the GPL licence.
+So basically, you can do what you want with whatever you find in here.